martynhoyer/gatsby-starter-netlify-cms/src/pages/about-us.md

     paragraphs:
       - id: 1
         text: >-
           Martyn is in charge of all things online.
-Through working for small agencies to multinational technology companies, Martyn has a passion for the web.
+He is passionate about utilising technology to make life more efficient.
       - id: 2
         text: >-
-          Combined with his knowledge of professional motorsport, he understands what works and what doesn’t across multiple platforms.
+          With experience in small agencies and multinational technology companies, Martyn can make the web work for you, whatever your industry.
+Whether you want to make your website accessible to all, or just take your first steps into the digital world, he can help.
 whyus:
   reasons:
     - id: 1